MicrosoftDocs/win32/desktop-src/SecCrypto/certificates-and-messages.md

 ---
-Description: The base cryptographic functions use certificates, and low-level message functions and simplified message functions also use them.
+description: The base cryptographic functions use certificates, and low-level message functions and simplified message functions also use them.
 To send or receive messages that incorporate certificates, use low-level message functions. ms.assetid: c1fe8783-d687-4843-b79f-6649fab14731
 title: Certificates and Messages ms.topic: article